DSpeichert/cloudvcl/documentation/docs/administrator.md

 The Cloud VCL application is a Django project.
 It may be helpful to refer to the official Django documentation on [deploying Django apps](https://docs.djangoproject.com/en/1.11/howto/deployment/).

-*To be continued...*

 ## Prerequisites

 The Cloud VCL requires access to an OpenStack Cloud project.
 It may be private or public cloud and you need to have Tenant ID, Username and Password ready.

-*To be continued...*
+Besides this you must have SSL certificate and a (sub)domain name.

+To utilize Shibboleth you must be a registered service provider (SP) recognized by your Shibboleth identity provider (IdP), meaning you exchanged Metadata before.
+Refer to [mod_shib](https://wiki.shibboleth.net/confluence/display/SHIB2/NativeSPApacheConfig) and shibd daemon documentation.

 ## Setup

 1. Install `pip -r requirements.txt`
-1. Customize `settings.py` by putting changes into `local_settings.py` (you need to create it)
+1. Customize `settings.py` by putting changes into `local_settings.py` (you will need to create it)
 1. Run `python manage.py collectstatic`
 1. Run `python manage.py syncimages`
 1. Run `python manage.py syncflavors`
-1. Add `python manage.py cleanenvironments` as a cron job, as frequently as necessary
+1. Add `python manage.py cleanenvironments` as a cron job, run as frequently as necessary

 ### Integration with Shibboleth

-*To be continued... (say it currently only supports Shibboleth and need to be set up at /Shibboleth.sso)*
+ Cloud VCl is usable with any authentication plugin type that interacts with Apache. only supports Shibboleth and needs to be set up at /Shibboleth.sso

+Before you begin it is recommended you complete the following steps:
+1. an SSL certificate that you'll use to secure your IdP's browser-facing HTTP connection
+2. a source of SAML Metadata for the service providers your IdP will communicate with (this could come from a Federation you've joined, directly from the SP owners, or created and maintained by hand)
+3. If you would like to test Cloud VCL for yourself for trial purposes, you can use the [TestShib](http://www.testshib.org/) site

+Next you will need to install Shibboleth SP.

 Example Apache httpd vhost config file: